dreamsdk/codeblocks/README.md

 		bootstrap gcc
 		b2 install --toolset=gcc "--prefix=%CODEBLOCKS_ROOT%" boost.stacktrace.from_exception=off

 After running those commands, Boost is indeed installed.
+If using a 64-bit Windows, it will be installed for both 64-bit and 32-bit (as using the WinLibs 64-bit toolchain allow to build both CPU architectures), and of course if you compiled under a 32-bit Windows, only 32-bit has been built.
 Now we need to configure Code::Blocks IDE, as explained below.

 ### Configuring Code::Blocks IDE

 To build **Code::Blocks** you will indeed need **Code::Blocks**.
 Install the IDE without the embedded MinGW compiler (as it isn't needed) then unzip both WinLibs toolchains if not already done (see above).
 Now, it's necessary to configure Debuggers and Compilers in Code::Blocks.

-As always, this section assumes that you are setting up things for 64-bit, but adjust the settings if necessary.
+As always, this section assumes that you are setting up things on 64-bit Windows, but adjust the settings if necessary.

 #### Configure Debuggers in Code::Blocks

 1. Select the **Settings** > **Debugger** menu item in Code::Blocks.
 2. Click on **GDB/CDB debugger** then **Default**.
-3. In Executable path, input the correct GNU Debugger (GDB) binary: `C:\mingw64\bin\gdb.exe`
+3. In **Executable path**, input the correct GNU Debugger (GDB) binary: `C:\mingw64\bin\gdb.exe`
+4. Select the **GDB/CDG debugger** then click on **Create config**.
+Enter the name `Default (32-bit)` and click **OK**.
+5. In **Executable path**, input: `C:\mingw32\bin\gdb.exe`.
-4. Click **OK**.
+4. Click **OK** to close the **Debugger settings** window.

 Result: